 This veggie-heavy joint serves all manner of seasonal American fare from Korean-style boneless chicken wings to butternut squash falafel with braised kale courtesy of Chef Ken Carter’s skill with elevated comfort food.

-A little further away from the center still and you’ll find Homestead on the Roof.
+You’ll find Homestead on the Roof a little further away from the center.
 Despite its name, it isn’t anything like the luxurious riverfront rooftops that Chicago is known for.
-Rather it’s a humble 85-seat raised patio that hugs a 1,000-square-foot garden and it’s this feature that makes it one of our favorite hideouts.
-There you can observe the huge garden that produces herbs and flora used in chef Bryan Collante’s rotating seasonal menu.
+Rather it’s a humble 85-seat raised patio that hugs a 1,000-square-foot garden, and this feature makes it one of our favorite hideouts.
+You can observe the huge garden that produces herbs and flora used in chef Bryan Collante’s rotating seasonal menu.

 Homestead on the Roof is one of those hidden gems you could easily go years living in Chicago and never know about.
-You have to go through Roots Handmade Pizza in West Town to reach Homestead on the Roof located above.
+You must go through Roots Handmade Pizza in West Town to reach Homestead on the above Roof.

-It feels so far removed from the usual Windy City outdoor dining experiences entering the quiet rooftop garden overflowing with beautiful flowers that it is such a uniquely wonderful breath of fresh air.
+It feels so far removed from the usual Windy City outdoor dining experiences entering the quiet rooftop garden overflowing with beautiful flowers.
+It is such a wonderful breath of fresh air.
 Right now, there is a spine-chilling ‘Black Lagoon Halloween pop-up’ at Homestead On The Roof!
 Have a ghoulishly good time at this experience, which has popped up in 17 cities nationwide from October 1st to the 31st.

 Often identified as one of Chicago’s largest and most popular patios, you’ll frequently hear of The Dawson’s River West patio while investigating the best patios in Chicago.